|Reverend Robert Walker (1755 - 1808) skating on Duddingston Loch |

 It's a piece of evidence that one has to handle very, very carefully.
 To me, this description is very over-specific.
 There are statements about it being given by Raeburn to Walker's widow; there's all the business of the 'hissing' ice.
 It's a rather too elaborate description for an 80-year old woman.
 To me, it sounds like a sales pitch. [quoted in The Herald, 20 Aug 2006]

 If not Raeburn, then who else?
 There were various other Scottish portraitists working in Edinburgh at this time - David Allan, Alexander Nasmyth, Archibald Skirving.
 According to Dr Lloyd only the latter was sufficiently accomplished to have created the Skating Minister, but is excluded because he worked almost exclusively in pastels.
 Unfortunately, there is no documentation at all to connect the work with Danloux either - though the dates are possible.
 Danloux emigrated to London in 1792 and settled among the French colony in Soho where he set himself up successfully as a portrait painter.
-He is known to have travelled to Edinburgh in 1796, 1797 and 1798 where he painted the comte d'Artois and his family, in comfortable exile in Holyroodhouse, as well as various society portraits, such as that of Admiral Duncan.
+He is known to have travelled to Edinburgh in 1796, 1797 and 1798 where he painted the comte d'Artois and his family, in comfortable exile in Holyroodhouse, as well as various society figures, such as Admiral Duncan.

 Danloux kept a detailed journal of the comings and goings of the émigré community and his English clients.
 This is published, but not accessible on the internet - It does not mention Walker, but it would be nice to get a feel of how inclusive his record really was.
 There is also a bit of an unanswered question about the dating of the portrait.
-Most art historians, including David Thomson, favour a date in the mid-1790s, which would be coincide with Danloux's presence in Edinburgh.
+Most art historians, including David Thomson, favour a date in the mid-1790s, which would coincide with Danloux's presence in Edinburgh.
 1784, the date given by Beatrix Scott, is too early even for Raeburn, who only returned to Scotland from Rome in 1786.
 Walker was active in the Skating Society for a long period, from 1780 into the 1800s, so that is no real help.
 He was born in 1755, so in the mid-1790s he would have been forty, which looks about the age of the man the portrait.
 Walker is in his clerical attire, but a costume historian could also surely date that stock and hat; to me, the dress certainly looks consistent with the 1790s.

 Style and composition